Hello World Data Analysis in R

 Both in building models and plotting, you have to think about categorical variables differently from numeric ones !!

-R very explicitly allows you to make the distinction and many important R functions adapt to the kind of variable you are using.
+R very explicitly allows you to make the distinction between numeric and categorical variables and many important R functions adapt to the kind of variable you are using.

 To see a simple example, let’s add color to our data.